 Crochet Washcloth Pattern

 Ever since I started making my own washcloths, my kids refuse to go back to store bought washcloths for bath time.
-They insist that these are more absorbent and I think they also like that they were hand made with love by their mama just for them!
+They insist that these feel better and I think they also know that they were hand made with love by their mama – just for them!

-The key to creating these luxurious washcloths is the yarn.
 My absolute favourite cotton yarn is Knit Picks Dishie Yarn.
-The colours are so lovely and the quality is incredible for the price.
+The colours are so amazing and the quality is incredible too!

 Crochet Washcloth Pattern